Mat-thieu/webcodecs-mp4-pipeline/README.md

 ## Backpressure flow

 While working on this project I set out to properly implement backpressure for video-in-video, there are a lot of moving parts, and knowing when each part is ready to process more data isn't trivial.
-Backpressure is the mechanism that makes sure memory isn't completely filled up, the process is a chain of the following steps;
+Backpressure is the mechanism that ensures memory isn't excessively filled up, the process resides in a chain of the following steps;

 - Download chunk of input video (fetch from range)
 - Demux chunk of input video (mp4box samples)